gobit0dic/Salesforce-AWS-Eventbus/README.md

 `SELECT EventRelayConfig.DeveloperName, Status, ErrorMessage, ErrorTime, ErrorCode FROM EventRelayFeedback`

 ##### 8. Send test event
 Create a sample platform event via FlowBuilder or you can also send one via API or Apex.
-A sample code for sending one is in the repo called "createPlatformEvent"
+A sample code for sending one is in the repo
-[TODO]
+`SamplePlatformEventPropagation.publishSamplePlatformEvent()`

 If you added the event bus to CloudWatch, you will see the logfile there.
 ![](assets/img/event_log.png)